The Auckland Project is committed to respecting and protecting your privacy.

 About The Auckland Project

-The Auckland Castle Trust and ACT Trading Ltd have entered into an agreement to regulate any data sharing between themselves.
+The Auckland Project and TAP Trading Limited have entered into an agreement to regulate any data sharing between themselves.
 Therefore, any consent given will apply to both organisations.

 This privacy notice is issued on behalf of both organisations so when we mention “The Auckland Project”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant organisation responsible for processing your data.
 We will let you know which entity will be the controller for your data when you purchase a product or service with us.
 The Auckland Castle Trust is the controller and responsible for this website.